Using oracles to test the service and data layer

 Conclusion

-By using the oracle we solve a few problems
+By using the oracle pattern we solve a few problems at once:

 Created by